Virtual Assistant Resume: Top Skills Every Client Looks For

-As a self-employed individual who determines your own workload and schedule, you need to have solid time management skills.
-This means having the ability to set and meet deadlines for tasks and deliverables, separating work time from personal time, and prioritizing tasks based on urgency and importance.
+As a self-employed individual who determines your workload and schedule, you need solid time management skills.
+This means having the ability to set and meet deadlines for tasks and deliverables in a timely manner, separating work time from personal time, and prioritizing tasks based on urgency and importance.
 Potential clients want to hear that you’ll be able to juggle various responsibilities without dropping the ball on any of them.

 3. Organizational Expertise

-Virtual assistants are expected to be independent and self-reliant.
+VAs are expected to be independent and self-reliant.
 Although there are pre-arranged working conditions, VAs are still mostly left to their own devices.
-As they read your resume, clients look for evidence that you are organized and methodical and that you can perform your tasks without the need for constant monitoring.
+As they read your resume, clients look for evidence that you are organized and methodical and can perform your tasks without the need for constant monitoring.

 To show this, create a virtual assistant resume sample that highlights your organizational skills.
-Then make sure it answers the following:
+To create an objective statement for your professional resume, make sure it answers the following bullet points:

 - How do you ensure your day-to-day tasks are accomplished?

-- How will you establish your workflow when you work on your own schedule?
+- How will you establish your workflow when you work on your schedule?

-- If applying to be an executive assistant or administrative VA, what organizational methods can you bring to the table?
+- If applying to be an executive assistant or administrative VA, what organizational methods and various administrative work techniques can you bring to the table?

 4. Multi-Platform Communication Prowess